by Aisha Zakari | May 29, 2022 | Food & Kitchen

 STEP 2: Wash the beans well.
 Then;

-STEP 3: Over medium heat, put the washed beans in a pot and allow to cook.
+STEP 3: Over medium heat, put the washed beans in a pot and allow them to cook.
 Do this for 30 minutes.
-If you wish, you could add kanwa (potash) to it to fasten the doneness.
+If you wish, you could add kanwa (potash) to it to speed up the process.

 STEP 5: Put a clean pot over medium and pour in your vegetable or palm oil.